MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

    - **Interoperability:** Challenges in integrating different digital tools and platforms.
    - **Accessibility:** Issues accessing the platform due to physical or cognitive disabilities.
    - **Data Loss:** Fear of losing digital content due to technical failures or lack of backups.
-   - **Cannot Save Memories, Ideas, Whatever We Cherish for Posterity:** Inability to ensure personal memories are preserved for future generations, accessible to all literacy or ability levels.
+   - **Cannot Save Memories, Ideas, Whatever We Cherish for Posterity:** Inability to ensure personal memories are preserved for future generations, accessible to all literacy or ability levels. @Mookse- is this really a tech pain point? @Sheikita
    - **Digital Memories Without First Hand Accounting:** Fear that digital memories created without personal input will lack authenticity and be influenced by for-profit motives.
    - **Accessibility**

 3. **Practical Pain Points**
    - **Time Constraints:** Lack of time to document and organize personal stories and memories.